Sjors/nado-book/resources/assume-utxo.md

 However, to know if others will accept the coins you received, you need to know that the person who sent you the coins didn’t create them out of thin air or steal them.
 This goes back to the question of if a malicious developer can get away with this.
 Let’s look into how this compares to manipulating Assume Valid.

-Let’s say developers create some coins out of thin air and add them to the UXO set, or that they reassign existing coins to themselves.
+Let’s say developers create some coins out of thin air and add them to the UTXO set, or that they reassign existing coins to themselves.
 Anyone verifying the snapshot would find out, so again, code transparency mitigates some of this.

 But where, in the Assume Valid example above, the developers would have to create an invalid block right away, before making a new software release, that’s not necessary here.
 The new or stolen coins would exist in your UTXO set without ever having been in a block.
 So miners and existing node operators won’t initially detect this, because there’s no invalid block floating around.